 Is this the realization of the great utopian dream?
-Have we finally established the ideally perfect society?
+Have we finally established an ideal and perfect society?

 Our distinguished members of the board of judges, esteemed members of the academe, my fellow learners, beloved parents and friends, to those questions you have heard, the answer is a resounding “NO!”

 Notwithstanding modernity and sophistication our society is not excellent.
 Neither is it ideal.
 To say it is clothed in perfection is tantamount to peddling the biggest lie ever told.
 For while great advances in technology and science have been recorded, the basic problems of humanity remained unabated.
 For even if more and more universities and learning centers are established, illiteracy and ignorance still persist.
 For despite the innovations made in agriculture and medicine, more and more people die in hunger, sickness and deprivation.
 The many roads and bridges built failed to bridge the gap between cultures and races.
-And while the skyscrapers get higher and higher, the uprush of criminality is not far behind.
+And while the skyscrapers get higher and higher, the uprush of criminality and other forms of human problems are not far behind.

 Those words show what this society is not, and may never be!

 Humanity basked in the glory and brilliance of the transmogrification it had effected society.
-Such changes, however, are purely of extrinsic value.
-Cosmetic as they say.
-Nothing but superficial.
+Such changes, however, are simply like a facade.
+It’s superficial.
+Our society looks good only from the outside.
 The great utopian dream goes beyond science and technology.
 It transcends materialism.
 It is something spiritual.
 This is because perfection and excellence in society are not measured by things visible to the naked eyes.

 Our society has indeed modernized.
 But like a wooden sculptural masterpiece, it is outwardly majestic yet deep within termites are slowly eating it up.
 Look!
 Thieves, rapists and killers are like hungry predators freely roaming the streets, hunting for their helpless preys.
 Many are either dying or killing other people because of hunger.
 People butchering one another in the name of ideology.
 Many people are living in subhuman conditions.
 This is not utopia.
 It’s the opposite — DYSTOPIA!